dev-Jbostick/guessWhat/README.md

  they lost and exit the program if correct_guesses is equal to the length of the word, tell the user they won

+ Variable names & uses
+ hiddenWord = the word that is being guessed blanks = number of characters in hiddenWord

+ letterPool[] = array of alphabet letters that use can choose from

+ incorrectGuess = this will remove body parts correctGuess =

 # wireframes
 ![alt text](https://github.com/dev-Jbostick/guessWhat/blob/master/assets/wireframe.svg "Guess What Wireframe version 1")
 # packagelibraries (if I use any)